 Jambalaya has been a popular Cajun dish for a long time.
-It’s origin is from France and Spain (similar to the Spanish dish paella) then to New Orleans before the Cajun’s embraced it as one of their favorite rice dishes.
-It consists of vegetables, rice, stock, meat and/or seafood.
-The difference in the creole dish of New Orleans is the addition of tomatoes where it gets the name “red jambalaya”, but the Cajun’s omitted the tomatoes therefore earning it’s name of the “brown jambalaya”.
-Tomatoes weren’t easy to come by unless they were in season so the country people of south Louisiana used what they had.
+Its origin is from France and Spain and is similar to the Spanish dish paella.
+It made its way to New Orleans first before the Cajun’s embraced it as one of their favorite rice dishes.
+Jambalaya consists of vegetables, rice, stock, meat and/or seafood.
+The difference in the creole dish of New Orleans is the addition of tomatoes where it gets the name “red jambalaya”.
+The Cajun’s omitted the tomatoes, therefore, earning it’s name of the “brown jambalaya”.
+Fresh tomatoes weren’t easy to come by unless they were in season so the country people of south Louisiana used what they had.
 That’s why it quickly became a favorite dish of theirs with the abundance of rice on hand.

 8 ounces smoked sausage, sliced

 1 onion, chopped (or 1 cup green onion tops)

 1/2 cup red, orange and yellow sweet mini peppers

 1 pound ground venison (or whatever meat and/or seafood you choose)

 1 cup rice